-Whenever I teach a game, there comes that inevitable moment where I’m explaining how to win, and 9 times out of 10, it ends with “and the player with the most points is the winner!”.
-The redundancy of that statement led me to start thinking about all the possible manners in which victory is or could be measured in a competitive boardgame.
+Whenever we teach a game, there comes that inevitable moment where we’re explaining how to win, and 9 times out of 10 it ends with “and the player with the most points is the winner!”.
+The repetition of that statement led me to start thinking about all the possible manners in which victory is or could be measured in a competitive boardgame.
 Points can’t be the only method, right?

 This article is going to get pretty reductive.
 Games come in all shapes and sizes, and the method by which you win is only one piece of the puzzle.
 It’s how you get there that matters, as they say.
 Still, for the purposes of this examination, I’m going to be discarding the rest of the game, and only looking at the methods of measurement in determining victory.
 That’s the point of this exercise – and speaking of points… that’s a good place to start.

 Games with Points seem to be the most common these days.
 To be clear, when we talk about points in boardgames, we could be talking about victory points, but we could just as easily be talking about money, influence, prestige, or one of the myriad of other measures that basically amount to the same thing.
 These games give players the opportunity to collect things and by doing so, they compete against other players.
 Points can come from a variety of sources.
 They could be tallied as the game progresses or only at the very end.
 I’ve seen some games put a twist on this, and offer victory to the player with the least amount of points.
 Whether it’s most or least, points are clearly a well utilized method of measuring victory.
 Most euro games utilize this system.
 It’s clean and it offers a way for players to rank themselves against one another, while also seeing the point spread.
 Games in this category might be “Puerto Rico” or “Concordia” or even “The Game Of Life“.